-The calcium region is one of the most paradigmatic for the shell model.
-The nature of the N=28 shell closure has been long debated, leading to the conclusion that it can only be explained with three-body interactions.
+The calcium isotopic chain is one of the most quintessential shell model regions.
+The nature of the N=28 shell closure has been long debated, leading to the conclusion that it can only be explained with three-body interactions [Zuker].
 The recent discoveries of the N=34 subshell closure, together with the availability of first-principle calculations including three-body forces, has drawn even more attention to this crucial region [Steppenbeck].